Modernisation of Swedish payments

 What’s changing?

-By 27 November 2026 all communication needs to go through the bank, when it comes to incoming and outgoing payments.
+By 27 November 2026 file communication needs to go through the bank, when it comes to incoming and outgoing payments (until further notice this does not apply to communication linked to Autogiro and service Kontofråga).

 Swedish payment infrastructure is undergoing a major modernisation, which aims to become more secure, standardised and future-proof.
 As a part of this change, direct customer connections with Bankgirot will be phased out in 2026.